santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    ros2 ros2 run examples_rclcpp_async_recv_cb_client client_main

-This node doesn't make a request on launching, instead the call for service is done when a topic is received, that is, the call to `async_send_request` is **inside** a ros2 callback.
-So you have to trigger the request by publishing to a topic, start a third terminal and run:
+This node does not make a request upon launch.
+Instead, the service call is made when a topic is received.
+That is, the call to `async_send_request` is **inside** a ROS2 callback.
+To trigger the request, you need to publish to a topic.
+Open a third terminal and run:

 .. code-block:: bash

    ros2 topic pub --once /input_topic std_msgs/msg/Int32 "data: 5"

-Check the messages in both terminals, the one for the server and the one for the client.
-You will find that, as you did manually before, the client made a request and a bit later it received the response.
-On the server side you will see exactly the same messages, no news there.
+Check the messages in both terminals: one for the server and one for the client.
+You will observe that, as before, the client made a request and received the response shortly afterward.
+On the server side, you will see the same messages, confirming the interaction.

-Now, Why is this client asyncronous?
-Being asyncronous means that the program is not stopped waiting for a result, insteads it keeps running doing other things while waiting for the response.
-Actually, this is the case of **all** ROS2 service clients because they all have to keep spinning to keep the incoming response from the rclcpp layer.
+Now, why is this client asynchronous?
+Being asynchronous means that the program does not stop and wait for a result.
+Instead, it continues running and performing other tasks while waiting for the response.
+This is true for **all** ROS2 service clients because they must keep spinning to handle incoming responses from the `rclcpp` layer.

 .. note::

-   In this example, the client is the part that is asyncronous.
-Applying the term asyncronous to the server doesn't make any sense in this example.
+   In this example, the client is the asynchronous node.
+Applying the term asynchronous to the server in this context does not make sense.

-Let's try to see it in action, just run these commands one after the other (if you are not fast enough, just set the delay time to a higher value), copy-paste them to your terminal will also work:
+Let's see this in action.
+Run the following commands one after the other.
+If you're not fast enough, you can increase the delay time to a higher value.
+Copy-pasting the commands into your terminal will also work:

 .. code-block:: bash

    ros2 topic pub --once /input_topic std_msgs/msg/Int32 "data: 10"
    ros2 topic pub --once /input_topic std_msgs/msg/Int32 "data: 15"

-Check the client terminal, you will get something similar to:
+Check the client terminal; you should see output similar to the following:

 .. code-block:: text